Built heritage

 A history full of life with, against, and around water has left its mark on the buildings.
-While pumping stations locks immediately spring to mind, the heritage of a water authority often turns water authority to be more diverse than expected.
+While pumping stations and locks spring to mind immediately, the heritage of a water authority often turns out to be more diverse than you may think.
 Below is an overview of our built heritage.

 Bridges

-Zuidema's bridge is a bascule bridge over the Hunsingo Canal, built in 1879.
+Zuidema's bridge is a drawbridge over the Hunsingo canal, built in 1879.
 The name of the bridge refers to the family who lived on the adjacent farm until 1966.
-The Hunsingo Canal, the section between Ulrum and Zoutkamp of which was constructed in 1858, provided an inland shipping connection from Winsum to Zoutkamp.
+The Hunsingo canal, the section between Ulrum and Zoutkamp of which was constructed in 1858, provided an inland shipping connection from Winsum to Zoutkamp.

 Abutments of the former Mensingeweer railway bridge